Calendar Girl (Julie London album)

 Calendar Girl is a studio album by American singer Julie London, released by Liberty Records under catalog number SL-9002 in 1956.
-In keeping with the title, each of the first twelve tracks had a month in its title, completing the album with a song entitled "Thirteenth Month".
-Two of the songs were composed especially for this album by London's future husband, Bobby Troup, who also produced the album, as he did many of her albums.
+In keeping with the theme, twelve songs have a month in the title, while the final track is "Thirteenth Month".
+Two of the songs were composed especially for this album by London's future husband, Bobby Troup, who also produced the album.